 - Microfiber wash mitt

-- 2-3 drying and buffing towels
+- Two or three drying and buffing towels

 - Wheel brush and tyre brush